OctopusDeploy/docs/docs/administration/managing-users-and-teams/creating-teams-for-a-user-with-mixed-environment-privileges.md

 When you are happy with these changes hit **Save** to make them effective.

-### Creating the "*Prod Deployment Viewers*" Team {#Creatingteamsforauserwithmixedenvironmentprivileges-CreatingThe&quot;ProdDeploymentViewers&quot;Team}
+### Creating the *Prod Deployment Viewers* team {#Creatingteamsforauserwithmixedenvironmentprivileges-CreatingThe&quot;ProdDeploymentViewers&quot;Team}

 The previous rule was all well and good, but what about if we now want to allow the developer to see what has been deployed to production while still preventing them from pushing releases out to that stage.
-We can't go and modify the *Dev Deployers* team because that contains rules scoped to specific environments.
+We can't go and modify the **Dev Deployers** team because that contains rules scoped to specific environments.
 Instead we will create a new team that is scoped to production, but only contains view permissions.

 Once again go back to the **Teams** tab and click **Add team**.
 Lets give it a name that describes its purpose, *Prod Deployment Viewers*, and this time add just the **Project viewer** role.
 This allows the user to see details of a project, but not actually make any modifications.